rajatrakesh/DataAILab/NA for DocIntel ITx.md

 # Let's Get Started!

-## 1) Create a custom table that extends Incident Task
+## Part 1 - Create a custom table that extends Incident Task
-Why: We want a place to capture extracted fields per artifact, without polluting the base Incident table.
+Purpose/Why: We want a place to capture extracted fields per artifact, without polluting the base Incident table.

 In your demohub instance, go to All - Search `System Definition` > Table